anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Pledge actually belong to you?"), reissuing the Voucher should be a lightweight process, as it ostensibly only updates the Voucher's validity period.

+The renewal request is created by the Registrar, using a freshly signed Registrar Voucher Request (RVR), including the old voucher in the `prior-signed-voucher-request` attribute.
+The Registrar signs the new request.

 With this approach, there is
 only the one Artifact, and only one code path is needed to process it; there is no possibility of a Pledge choosing to skip the